SQream/sqream_docs/reference/sql/sql_statements/dml_commands/update.rst

 Overview
 ==========
-The ``UPDATE`` command is used to modify the value of certain columns in existing rows without creating a table.
+The ``UPDATE`` statement is used to modify the value of certain columns in existing rows without creating a table.

 It can be used to do the following: